Coastal Red Cedar Juniperus virginiana var. silicicola

 -

-This plant may be confused with: Juniperus virginiana The fleshy cones on Southern coastal redcedar are smaller than those of Eastern Redcedar (3-4 mm long vs. 4-7 mm long).
+This plant may be confused with Juniperus virginiana.
+The fleshy cones on the southern redcedar are smaller than those of the eastern redcedar (which can be up to a quarter of an inch long).

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.